rhmodding/Tickompiler/docs/engines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 ::

-   0x100 type, flash, time1, time2, ???
+   0x100 type, flash, time1, time2, time3

 Spawns a ball to be hit on the left in ``time1`` ticks, and on the right (by the player) in ``time2`` ticks.
 If ``flash`` is 1, hitting it causes the background to flash.
-The final argument is always 0.
+The final argument advances the ball and input
+by ``time3`` ticks, but it mantains the speed it would originally have.
+It normally stays at 0 and it's only
+used for transitions in remixes.
 Values for ``type`` are:

 - 0: Small ball